Patrick Jordan-Patrikios

-Patrick Jordan-Patrikios (born 1987 in Wales, United Kingdom), is a British record producer, songwriter and multi-instrumentalist musician.
+Patrick Jordan-Patrikios (born 26 April 1987) is a Welsh record producer, songwriter and multi-instrumentalist musician.

 Biography

 Patrick Jordan-Patrikios was born and raised in Pontypool, Wales to a Welsh mother and a Greek father.
 He moved to London, where he currently lives, when he was 17 and started working as session musician for artists like Coolio, Terri Walker, Big Brovas and others].
 Patrick's writing skills brought him to the attention of John Saunderson, an A&R at Notting Hill Music, who signed him to the company in May 2010.